 Apply New Paint

 Paint is always a definite way to transform a room instantly.
 Old, chipped paint is unattractive and distracting.
 It’s the catalyst for adding more crucial things to your bathroom.
 This will also give you the chance to set the tone, mood, and add a pop of color if you choose.

-Make your bathroom a space that gets people talking.
-Just because it’s a smaller bathroom doesn’t mean it can’t be nice.
+Make your bathroom a conversation starter!
+Just because it’s a smaller bathroom doesn’t mean it can’t be a nice space in your home.
 Put as much effort into this room as you would any other.
 A fancy backsplash, bold lighting fixtures, or bring wallpaper are just a few ways to create a wow factor.